mlange-42/dirstat/README.md

 ## Features

-* Visualize disk usage by as text-based tree or as graphical treemap (SVG)
+* Visualize disk usage as text-based tree or as graphical treemap (SVG)
 * Optional visualization of directory content by file extension
 * Exclusion of files and directories by glob patterns
 * Adjustable depth for individual display vs. aggregation